gokulraj-ece/stat545/hw04_tidy-data-joins/hw04_tidy-data-joins.md

 | Japan   |   82.603|   31656.07|
 | Israel  |   80.745|   25523.28|
 | Taiwan  |   78.400|   28718.28|

+Results are similar to the above `inner_join`'s result, but variables from`country_info` are not returned.

 ``` r
 # left_join( gapminder_data , country_info )